Skip to main content

 Our initiative extends beyond research; we are dedicated to enriching the professional trajectory of our students and trainees.
 Through distinctive professional development opportunities, we prepare trainees in STEM fields at the undergraduate and graduate levels and beyond to excel and lead in an increasingly complex, team-driven scientific landscape.

 ISI is more than an academic community; it’s a nexus that connects NC State to the state and the broader world.
-By hosting special events and showcasing “science on display” at the ISB, we invite the public to partake in our mission, promoting science as a shared human endeavor and encouraging collective participation in the journey of discovery.
+By hosting special events and showcasing “science on display” at Woodson Hall, we invite the public to partake in our mission, promoting science as a shared human endeavor and encouraging collective participation in the journey of discovery.

-With the Integrative Sciences Building and Initiative, we take the next step in breaking down barriers to solve great societal issues.
+With Woodson Hall and the Integrative Sciences Initiative, we take the next step in breaking down barriers to solve great societal issues.

 Warwick Arden